striblab/generator-striblab/generators/app/templates/README.md

 * `config.json`: Non-content config for application.
   * Use this to add non-local JS or CSS assets, such as from a CDN.
   * This can be overridden with a `config.custom.json` if there is a need to add configuration that should not be put into revision history.
-* `content.json`: See _Content and copy_.
-This file is used to hold content values.
-If the project is hooked up to a Google Spreadsheet, you should not manually edit this file.
+* `content.json`: This is the default way to manage content values.
+See the *Application data* section above for more ways to hook up other data sources.
 * `pages/`: Holds HTML-like templates.
-Any files in here will get run through [EJS](http://www.embeddedjs.com/) templating and passed values from `config.json`, `content.json`, and `package.json`.
+Any files in here will get run through [EJS](http://www.embeddedjs.com/) templating and passed values from the *Application data*, such as `config.json`, `content.json`, and `package.json` will be available.
   * `pages/index.ejs.html`: The default page for the application.
   * `pages/_*.ejs.html`: Includes for other templates.
   * `pages/*.ejs.html`: Any templates without a `_` prefix will be rendered into an full HTML page.